f18-os/file-transfer-Trdodson/file-transfer-lab/COLLABORATIONS.md

 * Discussed multiple client support with Noa Dodson by explaining framedForkServer.py.
 Discussed how to send and recieve file contents line by line.

+* Based threadServer.py on code from threads.v1,py by Dr. Freudenthal; still non-functional!